-Employee Assistance Program- The Employee Assistance Program is a confidential counseling service that has been purchased for employees and their family members by the University of Utah and should be the first point of contact for employees seeking help for an alcohol or drug related concern.
+Employee Assistance Program-The Employee Assistance Program is a confidential counseling service that has been purchased for employees and their family members by the University of Utah and should be the first point of contact for employees seeking help for an alcohol or drug related concern.

-SUBSTANCE FREE SOCIAL PROGRAMMING
+SUBSTANCE-FREE SOCIAL PROGRAMMING

-There are many different campus departments who host on-campus social programs that are substance free.
+There are many different campus departments who host on-campus social programs that are substancefree.
 These programs provide alternate options for students to engage with the campus community, especially during late night weekend hours.
-Events include Crimson Nights and other late night programs hosted by the Union Programming Council.
-Late Night and Weekend programming hosted by the Programming providing and fostering an environment that is safe, free of sexual or genderbased harassment or sexual violence.
-As a proud Title IX institution, the university subscribes to the tenets of equal access and opportunity and will not tolerate incidents of Sexual Misconduct that occur on campus or affect the campus environment.
-The overarching university policies concerning all forms of sexual misconduct can be found in the Regulations Library at Policies 1-012, (located at: regulations.utah.

-Assistants within Housing & Residential Education, and events put on by the Programming Board through the Associated Students of the University of Utah.
+Events include Crimson Nights and other late night programs hosted by the Union Programming Council, Late Night and Weekend programming hosted by the Programming Assistants within Housing & Residential Education, and events put on by the Campus Events Board through the Associated Students of the University of Utah.
 The University of Utah also offers Alternative Fall and Spring Break programs for week long off campus learning experiences.